PennLINC/thalamocortical_development/results/thalamocortical_autotrack_template/README.md

 Depending on the computing environment and thalamocortical connection, it may take between a few to ~20 minutes to reconstruct a given connection.
 On a computing cluster with ample resources (e.g. 8-10 cores), all thalamocortical connections can be reconstructed for one scan in approximately 7-10 hours.
 On a stand-alone desktop computer, it may take up to a few days.

-Autotrack outputs are written (by default) to the $DATA_DIR with the .fib.gz file used as the source for tracking.
-Within this $DATA_DIR, a directory is created for each individual thalamocortical connection and will be named thalamus-$hemi_$HCPMMPregion-autotrack.
+Autotrack outputs are written (by default) to the $DATA_DIR where the source .fib.gz file exists.
+Within this $DATA_DIR, a directory is created for each individual thalamocortical connection that is named thalamus-$hemi_$corticalregion-autotrack; the cortical region names correspond to those in the HCP-MMP parcellation.
 Three files will exist in each connection's directory:
-1. $subid.thalamus-$hemi_$HCPMMPregion-autotrack.tt.gz, the structural connection in subject space,
+1. $subid.thalamus-$hemi_$corticalregion-autotrack.tt.gz, the structural connection in subject space
-2. T_$subid.thalamus-$hemi_$HCPMMPregion-autotrack.tt.gz, the structural connection in template space,
+2. T_$subid.thalamus-$hemi_$corticalregion-autotrack.tt.gz, the structural connection in template space
 3. $subid.thalamus-$hemi_$HCPMMPregion-autotrack.stat.txt, a file with tract macrostructural and microstructure statistics

-** Note, it is highly recommended that begin by using this thalamocortical tractography atlas with the same autotrack parameters validated here for participant-specific tracking.
-These parameters include –otsu_threshold=0.5, –smoothing=1, –tolerance=10, –tip_iteration=0, –track_voxel_ratio=4, –check_ending=0, and –yield_rate=0.0000001.
-Small modifications to these parameters may be beneficial depending on the dataset, but should be validated via testing.
+** Note, it is highly recommended to use this thalamocortical tractography atlas with the same autotrack parameters validated here for participant-specific tracking.
+These parameters include `–-otsu_threshold=0.5, –-smoothing=1, -–tolerance=10, -–tip_iteration=0, -–track_voxel_ratio=4, -–check_ending=0, and -–yield_rate=0.0000001.
+Small modifications to these parameters may be beneficial/appropriate depending on the dataset, but should be validated via testing.
 Furthermore, modifying the tolerance parameter may be reasonable to delineate even stricter trajectory-based pathways (lower the tolerance threshold) or to allow for potential greater individual-specific differences in anatomy to emerge (increase the tolerance).

 ### Software Notes
 Software dependencies: